-For the year ended June 30, 2023, the financial statements include the adoption of GASB Statement No. 96, Subscription-Based Information Technology Arrangements, which establishes a single model for subscription accounting based on the principle that subscriptions are financings of the right-to-use an underlying asset.
-Under this Statement, UOSA is required to recognize a subscription liability and an intangible right-to-use subscription asset.
+The financial statements include Subscription-Based Information Technology Arrangements, based on the principle that subscriptions are financings of the right-to-use an underlying asset.
+Under GASB 96, UOSA is required to recognize a subscription liability and an intangible right-to-use subscription asset.